CreatorOS/Building-an-Auction-contract-on-NEAR-assemblyscript/LEARN.md

 ```
 Take a breath, we are marching forward!
 ## After the auction - distributing funds
-The function we are going to write is not really complicated, it takes an auction id, fetches the auction, ditributes funds to participants, and marks auction.bidsDistributed as true.
+The function we are going to write is not really complicated, it takes an auction id, fetches the auction, distributes funds to participants, and marks auction.bidsDistributed as true.

 STEP 1 : prepare for sending funds to the bidder